uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 At a time when government funding is most needed to protect Aboriginal languages and culture, Canada has not upheld commitments it previously made to fund such programs.
 In 2002, the federal government promised $160 million for the creation of a centre for Aboriginal languages and culture and a national language strategy.[^89]
-But, in 2006, the government retreated from that commitment, pledging instead to spend $5 million per year in “permanent funding” for the Aboriginal Languages Initiative (ALI), which had been started in 1998.[^90]
+But, in 2006, the government retreated from that commitment, pledging instead to spend $5 million per year in “permanent funding” for the Aboriginal Languages Initiative (=|ALI=Aboriginal Languages Initiative=), which had been started in 1998.[^90]
-The ALI is a program of government-administered heritage subsidies.
+The =|ALI=Aboriginal Languages Initiative= is a program of government-administered heritage subsidies.
 It is not based on the notion of respectful nation-to-nation relations between Canada and Aboriginal peoples.
 Neither does it provide Aboriginal people with the opportunity to make decisions for themselves about how to allocate scarce resources and how to administer programs.
 Many who appeared before the Truth and Reconciliation Commission of Canada were skeptical about the government’s commitment to preserve Aboriginal languages.